beto-Sibileau/Project-Week-8-Final-Project/your-project/README.md

 -->

 ## Dataset
 The research question is workout using the Extended Yale Face Database B, which is described in this [link](http://vision.ucsd.edu/~iskwak/ExtYaleDatabase/ExtYaleB.html) to the UCSD Computer Vision group.
 This dataset in its cropped version could be downloaded directly [here](http://vision.ucsd.edu/extyaleb/CroppedYaleBZip/CroppedYale.zip).
 It contains images of 38 people under 64 different ilumination conditions, and discarding the corrupted photos, it accounts for 2414 different entries.
 All these image data is aligned, which makes it suitable for testing Machine Learning face classification algorithms.
 All images are grey-scaled and sized 168x192 pixels, which account for a total number of 32256 features in the dataset.
 The fact that there is a much higher number of features with respect to data entries - $32256 >>> 2414$ - shows the high dimensionality of the dataset.
+Note that the number of images per person in the database is the same, and despite some discarded corrupted images, the dataset is almost perfectly balanced.

 <!---
 * Where did you get your data?
 If you downloaded a dataset (either public or private), describe where you downloaded it and include the command to load the dataset.